BA in French & Linguistics

 - Critical and analytical engagement with French/Francophone cultural and literary traditions, practices, genres, and great works.

 The major consists of thirteen 4-credit courses, all completed with a grade of C or higher.
-Further information on individual courses can be found in the list of French course descriptions and Linguistics course descriptions, and on the Linguistics program website.
+Further information on individual courses can be found in the list of French course descriptions and Linguistics course descriptions, and on the Linguistics Department website.

 Five courses in French